 Authoring new help content is often the first major task and an ongoing burden on a support manager’s to-do list when implementing a customer support solution.
-The idea of this cumbersome writing project may seem so exhausting and time consuming that customer support teams may spend weeks developing "the right" content before actually launching a new support solution, or they may dismiss it altogether to avoid the upfront time investment.
-In both situations, customers are left unhappy and without answers longer than necessary.
+The idea of this cumbersome writing project may seem so exhausting and time-consuming that customer support teams may spend weeks developing "the right" content before actually launching a new support solution — or they may dismiss it altogether to avoid the upfront time investment.
+In both situations, customers are left unhappy and without answers for longer than necessary.

 A simple process will get you going in minutes: